OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-development-1/instructions.md

-# Welcome to the Creating reactive Java microservices guide!
+# Welcome to the Documenting RESTful APIs guide!

-Learn how to write reactive Java microservices using MicroProfile Reactive Messaging.
+Explore how to document and filter RESTful APIs from code or static files by using MicroProfile OpenAPI.

 In this guide, you will use a pre-configured environment that runs in containers on the cloud and includes everything that you need to complete the guide.